Everything you need to know about airline bereavement fares

 2. Provide a death certificate or other required official documentation to prove the bereavement.

 3. Book your flight once your eligibility is confirmed.
-Some airlines may also offer flexibility with booking changes and cancellations.
+Some airlines may also offer flexibility with changes and cancellations.

 • The death must have occurred within a certain timeframe of travel.